digital-asset/daml/docs/source/daml-integration-kit/index.rst

 the :doc:`/concepts/ledger-model/index` and the `DAML-LF specification <https://github.com/digital-asset/daml/blob/master/daml-lf/spec/daml-lf-1.rst>`_.

-The DAML Integration Kit helps third-party ledger developers to implement a DAML Ledger on top of their distributed ledger or database of choice.
+The DAML integration kit helps third-party ledger developers to implement a DAML Ledger on top of their distributed ledger or database of choice.